TELETEXT AS ART

 "Any sufficiently advanced technology is indistinguishable from magic."

 Considering that teletext has been used by millions of people daily during its 40 years of existence, it has so far remained a relatively unexplored territory for artistic creation.

 Ever since it was launched by the BBC in 1973, there have been several serious efforts to open up teletext for art.
 One example is Microtel by Lektrolab, which was created in association with the Witte de With Center for Contemporary Art during the International Rotterdam Film Festival in 2006.
 Although teletext has had a steady stream of fans within the artistic community, including some well-known names such as the Jodi artist collective, it has never gained the status it deserves as an art form.

 Now that High Definition has become established as a standard and the race towards crisp images has slowed down, a growing number of artists have returned to the basic structures of electronic art.
 This can be seen as the main reason for the revival of teletext in this context.
-Other phenomena explaining the sudden interest in teletext art, especially among the younger generation, is the retro factor and the comeback of the animated GIF.
+Other phenomena explaining the sudden interest in teletext art, especially among young artists, is the retro factor.

 The minimal aesthetics and limited technical possibilities make teletext a unique medium and also an interesting challenge for artists: To make teletext pages a specific file format and editor are needed.
 A teletext page can be perceived as a grid of 24 rows and 40 columns.
 To change the colours of the graphics, text and background or to add a blink effect, a control character needs to be inserted.
 Each time a control character is placed it uses up one space in the grid, which then appears black.